 The nursing home was accessed by calling the front door bell.
 A receptionist or a member of staff controlled the front door from the reception desk.
-Visitors and residents could come and go via the front door.
-Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions and they had plenty of spaces available to meet in private.
-Residents and their visitors had access to the safe and secure internal courtyards, the doors of which were open making them accessible to residents at all times.
+Visitors and residents could come and go through the front door.
+Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions.
+Residents and their visitors had access to the safe and secure internal gardens.
+The doors to the gardens were open, making them accessible at all times.